RaphaelHartmann/rtmpt/README.md

 ```
 where XYZ stands for the version number.

+#### NOTE:
-- If the error "libgsl.so.23: cannot open shared object file: No such file or directory" occurs while testing the `rtmpt` package, run also `$ sudo ldconfig -v` in the terminal
+If the error "libgsl.so.23: cannot open shared object file: No such file or directory" occurs while testing the `rtmpt` package, run also `$ sudo ldconfig -v` in the terminal

 ### MacOS
 Short instruction for installing rtmpt on MacOS: